-With more than two decades of journalism experience, Mac is known for his enterprise reporting.
+With three decades of journalism experience, Mac is known for his enterprise reporting.
 Since joining NBC4, Mac has helped Southern Californian’s recover or save millions of dollars through his investigative consumer reports.

 His instinctual nature to read people and situations -- coupled with an insatiable curiosity to find answers -- serve him well to secure compelling stories that will protect and inform our viewers.
 In 2016, he helped an Orange County mother of four get an insurance settlement she deserved after suffering a back injury as a bus driver and was subsequently paralyzed during surgery.
 To watch this story, click here.

 Prior to joining NBC4, Mac was a general assignment reporter for NBC 5/KXAS in Dallas from 2003 to 2014.
 He covered the slayings of Kaufman County prosecutor Mark Hasse, District Attorney Mike McClelland, and his wife, Cynthia McClelland, who were shot by a former Justice of the Peace.

 Previously, Mac was a senior investigative reporter at KOCO-TV in Oklahoma City for six years.
 There, he was trained to storm track and in 1999 covered the first recorded F5 tornado in the area.

 After graduating from college, he began his career as a general assignment reporter at WSEE-TV in Erie, Pennsylvania, and then was an education reporter for WHIO-TV in Dayton, Ohio.
 Mac's most memorable interviews were on the campaign trail with former President Bill Clinton and Hillary Clinton.